PaddiM8/luno-lei/content/grammar/index.md

 The passive voice is used as an unspecified person.
 It can also be used to verbify a word without specifying a person (eg. leg -> to walk).
+Adding the passive suffix to a word can be compared to adding `-ing` to a word in English, even if it is slightly different.

 #### Examples
 {{ sentence(